INTRODUCTION

 THE REALITY OF PERSONALITY DIFFERENCES

 Tarot readings do not happen in a vacuum.
-They happen between two nervous systems, two communication styles, and two different ways of approaching uncertainty.
+They happen between two different people whose nervous systems, communication styles, and ways of approaching uncertainty diverge.
 Even when the question is clear and the spread is well-chosen, a reading can go sideways simply because the reader and querent are moving at different speeds, needing different kinds of contact, or using different criteria for “what counts” as a good conversation.

 A simple scene makes the point.